Infinite-dimensional stochastic differential equations for Coulomb random point fields: Weak solutions of ISDEs for the upper Dirichlet form: Proof of l:12

-From \eqref{:61b}, for $ \oLXm $, none of $ m $-labeled particles do not explode or collide with other labeled particles for each $ m \in \N $.
-Hence, combining this with the consistency \eqref{:78f}, each tagged particle $ \oLxX ^i $ of $ \oLX = (\oLxX ^i )_{i\in\N }$ neither explodes nor collides with the others.
+From \eqref{:7Ac}, for $ \oLXm $, none of the $ m $-labeled particles explode or collide with the other labeled particles for each $ m \in \N $.
+Combining this with the consistency \eqref{:78f}, each tagged particle $ \oLxX ^i $ of $ \oLX = ( \oLxX ^i )_{ i \in \N } $ neither explodes nor collides with the others.
 We have thus obtained \As{SIN}.